dequelabs/Deque-University-for-iOS/README.md

+### Please Note
-# We do not recommend using this for Attest 2.0
+This repository is out of date with the newest Xcode and Attest 2.0.
+We do not recommend using this repository to try Attest 2.0.

 # Need Help with iOS Accessibility?